Delights of the rainy season in the redwoods

 Newts on the move

-If you decide to venture into the redwoods on a rainy day, you may be rewarded with the pleasure of crossing paths with one of the redwood forest’s most charismatic creatures – newts!
-Three species of newts can be found in the coast redwood forest, and they love to make an appearance during wet weather and near streams.
+If you venture into the redwoods on a rainy day, you may have the pleasure of crossing paths with one of the forest’s most charismatic creatures: newts!
+Three species of newts can be found in the coast redwood forest, and they love to make an appearance during wet weather, often clustering near streams.

-The red-bellied newt has a red underside and black eyes.
+The red-bellied newt is easy to pick out, with its red underside and black eyes.
 The California newt and the rough-skinned newt can be much harder to identify.
-Each of them has a yellow or orange belly, but their eyes can be the feature that distinguishes them.
+Each has a yellow or orange belly, but their eyes are the distinguishing feature.
 Rough-skinned newts have yellow irises and dark coloration around the eyes, whereas California newts tend to have lighter coloration around their eyes.

 red coral mushroom surrounded by foliage